 Nearly every day, marketing directors, advertising planners, and agency partners are asked about the pros and cons of search engine optimization (SEO) and search engine marketing (SEM).
-Commonly, business owners and sales leaders are uncertain how to define these different, yet impactful digital marketing strategies.
+Commonly, business owners and sales leaders are uncertain how to define SEO and SEM.
+They are different, yet impactful digital marketing strategies.
 Simply put, they are not the same.
 However, both SEO and SEM matter and are a must-have in a solid digital marketing plan.

 Here is what you need to know:

 Organic Reach (SEO) vs Paid Reach (SEM)